 Storage Of Audio Signals

 When it comes down to recording the audio signals, we must have some way of storing them.
-Recording audio allows us to manipulate, mix together, reproduce, and audio signals without having to recreate them live.
-We hear stored/recorded audio every day in the music we listen to and the videos we watch.
-If it’s not live in front of you or a live broadcast, chances are it’s “stored!”
+Recording audio allows us to manipulate, mix, and reproduce audio signals without having to recreate them live.
+We hear stored/recorded audio every day in the music we listen to and in the videos we watch.
+If it's not live in front of you or a live broadcast, chances are it's “stored!”

 There are 2 general ways of storing recording audio: